 Detailed design of the hot water system

 In theory, I could have gone without hot water but it makes for a less than pleasant showering experience so put this down as a bad idea.
-I’ve 3 approaches to getting hot water: a hot water coalescer, a 12v water heater and Bush Ranger shower unit.
+I’ve 3 ways to heat water: a hot water coalescer, a 12v water heater and Bush Ranger shower unit.

 Hot water coalescer